-- 52. A previous follow-up report noted that while the FIU was responsible for supervising listed businesses, this supervision was limited to AML obligations, since combating of the financing of terrorism was not included in section 34 of POCAA.
+43. A previous follow-up report noted that while the FIU was responsible for supervising listed businesses, this supervision was limited to AML obligations, since combating of the financing of terrorism was not included in section 34 of POCAA.
 However, as noted under Recommendation 23 in this report, supervisory agencies are now responsible under the FOFTR for ensuring compliance of financial institutions and listed businesses with the obligations, prohibitions and offences relating to the financing of terrorism.
 Information on the establishment and implementation of an AML supervisory regime by the FIU can be found in sections of this report dealing with Recs.
-23 and 24. - 53.
-In accordance with the examiners' recommendation to educate and inform the DNFBPs and persons engaged in relevant business activities about their legal responsibilities, the authorities have carried out and continue to carry out a number of training sessions, conferences and outreach measures.
-During the period January to July 2013, the FIU conducted 14 awareness training sessions for DNFBPs and for the general public.
-Two sessions were conducted on financial fraud and scams for the public.
+23 and 24.

+44. In accordance with the examiners' recommendation to educate and inform the DNFBPs and persons engaged in relevant business activities about their legal responsibilities, the authorities have carried out and continue to carry out a number of training sessions, conferences and outreach measures.
+During the period August 2013 to January 2014, the FIU conducted 15 awareness training sessions on AML/CFT for DNFBPs.

-54. As noted in the May 2010 report the only recommendation outstanding was the requirement for information on new developments in methods and trends in money laundering and financing of terrorism to be included as part of training to be provided by financial institutions to their staff.
+45. As noted in the May 2010 report the only recommendation outstanding was the requirement for information on new developments in methods and trends in money laundering and financing of terrorism to be included as part of training to be provided by financial institutions to their staff.
 The situation remains unchanged for this report.